5 reasons tech messaging fails at scale

 Not so fast.

-In reality your customers aren’t buying your product as much as they’re buying your product’s ability to solve a problem for them.
+In reality your customers aren’t so much buying your product as they are your product’s ability to solve a problem for them.
 To alleviate their pain points so they can do whatever it is they do better, faster, and more confidently.

 Communicating this promise, therefore, depends less on your ability to tick every box of a buyer’s feature wish list and more on your ability to relate to the world they experience every day.
 Your goal is to highlight, in human terms, how you help make their world a little better.